 - What if the Scholar does not use all of the $10,000 REACH Scholarship?

-- What if the REACH Scholar falls below the 2.5 cumulative GPA in core courses?
+- What if the REACH Scholar falls below the 2.5 HOPE-calculated GPA in high school?

 - What GPA is expected in college in order to keep the REACH Scholarship?

 - If my child received the REACH Scholarship and our household income increases so that my child is no longer eligible for FRLP, would my child be able to continue in the REACH Program and be eligible for the scholarship?